-Envisioned as the unified development platform for all the 16-bit dsPIC30 MCUs in DIP package, the EasyPIC v8 for dsPIC30 development board is equipped with the onboard CODEGRIP programming/debugging module, to support programming/debugging feature.
+Envisioned as the unified development platform for all the 8-bit AVR MCUs in DIP package, the EasyAVR v8 development board is equipped with the onboard CODEGRIP programming/debugging module, to support programming/debugging feature.
 The CODEGRIP module can be interfaced with the host computer over the USB-C connector.

-Besides the USB cable, the CODEGRIP module [1] can be accessed over the WiFi network.
+Besides the USB cable, the CODEGRIP module can be accessed over the WiFi network.
 This is a revolutionary new feature, which allows some unique usage scenarios, currently not available on any other programming/debugging solution in the world.
 The WiFi connectivity option of the CODEGRIP module offers a complete autonomy of the development board.
 Running in the hazardous environment while debugging the software in real time, programming the MCU with a new software during exposure, having the sensor responses collected and logged remotely from several different base points, debugging a drone firmware while it is in mid-air...
-These are just simple examples of what EasyPIC v8 for dsPIC30 development board can offer.
+These are just simple examples of what EasyAVR v8 development board can offer.